CRBroughton/nuxt-auto-layers/README.md

 - ✅ **Zero configuration**: Works out of the box with sensible defaults
 - ✅ **Fully customizable**: Control which features to auto-register

+#### Note

+At a technical level, this module is somewhere between a layer and a module; The main purpose of this module is to remove the boilerplate with layers for a more streamlined folder structure and remove the need to declare individual nuxt.config.ts files for every layer.

 ## Quick Setup

 1. Add `nuxt-auto-layers` dependency to your project